awbla/awbla-student-workflow/content/2-photography.md

 This refers to the object's orientation.
 Each shoot will have a View 1, where the object is "right side up," and  a View 2, where the object is flipped "upside down."
 Many of our objects don't have an obvious "right side up," so View 1 always means the first orientation we shoot with.
 While View 2 always means the flipped opposite, or "upside down" version, of that orientation.

 #### Levels
 Levels refers to the camera's height.
 For each View of the object (aka orientation), we need to take shots at 3 different camera heights, referred to as Levels 1, 2, and 3 respectively.
-Level 1 is always the horizontal shot, Level 2 is always the medium height shot, and Level 3 is always the heighest shot.
+Level 1 is always the horizontal shot, Level 2 is always the medium height shot, and Level 3 is always the highest shot.

 Once you finish taking photos of an artifact, you will have the 6 sets of photos below:
 - View 1: Level 1